LightBoy01/ai-job-spot/README.md

 Open [http://localhost:3000](http://localhost:3000) to view the site.
 You can log in to the admin panel at [http://localhost:3000/admin](http://localhost:3000/admin).

-## Deployment to Vercel
+### 4. Deploy to Vercel

 1. Push your code to a GitHub repository.
 2. Import the repository into Vercel.
-3. In the Vercel project settings, add all the environment variables from your `.env.local` file.
+3. In the Vercel project settings, add all the environment variables from your `.env.local` file, including the Paddle keys.
-4. You must also add the service account key as a server-side secret.
+4. You must also add the Firebase service account key as a server-side secret.
 Create a new environment variable named `FIREBASE_SERVICE_ACCOUNT_BASE64`.
     *   **Value:** Copy the entire content of your `serviceAccountKey.local.json` file, encode it in Base64, and paste the resulting string.
 You can use an online tool or the following command:
     *   `cat serviceAccountKey.local.json | base64`